top of page

 CV/Bio: Video Player

 I am an artist living and working in San Marcos, TX.
 I am a professor at Texas State University where I teach drawing and foundations.
-I have also taught at St. Edward's University in Visual Studies.
-I received my BFA from Texas State University in 2015 and my MFA from Southern Methodist University in 2019.

 My work, a combination of painting, drawing, performance, and video, deals with boundaries.
 What makes us want to separate vision from the physical body?
 Why do we contain and define images the way we do?
-What’s the difference between my art and my life, my self and others?
+What’s the difference between my art and my life, my “self” and others?
 What happens when those kinds of boundaries are blurred?

 CV/Bio: Files